 Read this post to learn more: 3 Year Old Sleep Schedule

-REMEMBER: Occasionally your toddler will not require a nap, but I would always aim for a quiet time after lunch.
-Encouraging your little one to sit quietly in their bedroom looking at books or playing alone can be restorative for both of you.
+TOP TIP: Occasionally your 3 year old toddler will not require a nap, but I would always aim for a quiet time after lunch.
+Encouraging your little one to sit quietly in their bedroom looking at picture books or playing alone can be restorative for both of you.

 4 Year Old Toddler Nap Schedule